 — – —

 Is vertical farming at scale viable?
-I’d argue not . . . yet.
-Currently, it’s just not commercially viable, not least because of the costs of land, building and energy.
+I’d argue not . . . yet, except for a few types of crops, notably high value leaves.
+Currently, it’s just not commercially viable for many other crops, not least because of the costs of land, building and energy and, as yet, some of the technologies needed.

-Although QUB research fellow Andrew Jenkins mentions the economic costs of energy in this article from September 2018, he goes on to make this not unusual but still astonishing claim: there is little question that vertical farms will play a big role in urban farming and agriculture in the future.
+Although QUB research fellow Andrew Jenkins mentions the economic costs of energy in this article from September 2018, he goes on to make this not unusual claim: there is little question that vertical farms will play a big role in urban farming and agriculture in the future.

-Even without consideration of the economics of it all, he, and others who make similar claims haven’t taken account of the scale of what it takes to feed a comparatively small city such as Birmingham; see blogpost #5: The scale needed for our give-a-day.
+Even without consideration of the economics of it all, do the proponents of vertical farming take account of the scale of what it takes to feed a comparatively small city such as Birmingham; see blogpost #5: The scale needed for our give-a-day.

 Will new technologies in building and energy make a difference?
 Enough of a difference?
 Moreover, although much is sometimes made of vertical farming being ‘organic’, pathogens and associated pest control will feature; many a microbe or larger critter likes our food, especially in enclosed warm, humid environments.
 Dependence on high-tech, too, means any failure in the system will be costly.